1964 Alfa Romeo Giulia Sprint Speciale

 Alfa Romeo introduced the Giuletta Sprint Speciale (Tipo 101.20) in 1959.
 These cars were powered by Alfa Romeo’s 1300cc 4 cylinder engine.
 Inspired by the Alfa Romeo BAT cars this unique and stunning Bertone design was something to behold for a production car back in the day!
 Alfa Romeo introduced the Giulia Sprint Speciale (Tipo 101.21) in 1963 and whilst it was aesthetically almost identical to its predecessor the new car used the more powerful 1600cc 4 cylinder engine.
 In total 1,366 Giulietta Sprint Speciales and 1,400 Giulia Sprint Speciales were built.

-Oldtimer Australia is delighted to offer for sale an early Alfa Romeo Giulia Sprint Speciale (Tipo 101.21) that is understood to have been delivered new to the USA.
+Oldtimer Australia is delighted to offer for sale an early Alfa Romeo Giulia Sprint Speciale (Tipo 101.21).
+Centro Documentazione Alfa Romeo has confirmed this particular Alfa Romeo Giulia Sprint Speciale was built on 27th February 1964 and delivered new to San Francisco, USA on 13th March 1964.
+They also confirmed the original exterior colour as Rosso (Red).
 The car’s early history is not known, however, there is documentation on file which notes that it was sold at Kruse’s Santa Clara (California, USA) auction in 1001, which we assume was in 2001.
-The current owner purchased the car at Kruse’s Auburn Fall auction on the 31st August 2005 and the car was subsequently imported into Australia.
+The current owner purchased the car at Kruse’s Auburn Fall auction on the 31st August 2005 and subsequently imported the car into Australia.
 There is an Import Approval on file dated 2nd November 2006.

 Today this stunning little Alfa Romeo presents and drives well.
 The car wears an older repaint that still has a good depth of colour and a high gloss.
 As you expect there are a number of blemishes and stone chips evident, consistent with a twenty plus year old repaint.
 The engine bay and door jambs were not painted and look to be totally original.
 The panel gaps are good and all of the exterior trim, glass and chrome are in good original condition.
 The interior of this car also looks to be very original and well kept.
 There are a few light stains on the carpet and the fabric on the seats shows some slight discolouration.
 Both door pulls have a split in the vinyl which is visible in the photos.
 Overall the car is well presented with just the right amount of patina.